wikimedia/wikipeg/README.md

-PEG.js
+WikiPEG
 ======

-PEG.js is a simple parser generator for JavaScript that produces fast parsers with excellent error reporting.
-You can use it to process complex data or computer languages and build transformers, interpreters, compilers and other tools easily.
+WikiPEG is a recursive descent parser generator for Node.js, intended mostly to support Parsoid's complex needs.
+It is a fork of PEG.js with a new backend.

 Features
 --------